 Managers that understand their employee’s motivations and are able to build a team infrastructure that allows their employees to leverage their skills, talents, and personal goals is the mark of great leader.
 Heading off the demons of disengagement in the workplace before they have a chance to break down the mental health and performance of an employee is critical – because when one employee suffers, so too does the team.

-Understanding what motivates an employee and how to inspire a sense of purpose and belonging while also cultivating a workplace environment that puts a priority on optimism and self-fulfillment is a tall order.
+Understanding what motivates an employee and how to inspire a sense of purpose and belonging while also cultivating a workplace environment that puts a priority on optimism, collaboration and self-fulfillment is a tall order.
 And, it can be done.